kumahq/kuma-website/app/_src/guides/integrating-transparent-proxy-into-your-service-environment.md

   {% endcapture %}
   {{ resolv-conf-tip | indent }}

-## Additional Resources
+## Additional resources

-- **Excluding Traffic from Transparent Proxy Redirection**: If you need to prevent certain services or specific types of traffic from being routed through `kuma-dp`, you can fine-tune the transparent proxy configuration to exclude them.
+- **Excluding traffic from transparent proxy redirection**: If you need to prevent certain services or specific types of traffic from being routed through `kuma-dp`, you can fine-tune the transparent proxy configuration to exclude them.
 For more information, refer to the [Excluding Traffic From Transparent Proxy Redirection]({{ docs }}{{ tproxy.paths.guides.exclude-traffic }}#excluding-traffic-from-transparent-proxy) guide.

 {% if_version gte:2.9.x %}
-- **Customizing Transparent Proxy Configuration**: For detailed instructions on customizing the transparent proxy configuration, see the [Configure Transparent Proxying]({{ docs }}/production/dp-config/transparent-proxying/#transparent-proxy) documentation.
+- **Customizing transparent proxy configuration**: For detailed instructions on customizing the transparent proxy configuration, see the [Configure transparent proxying]({{ docs }}/production/dp-config/transparent-proxying/#transparent-proxy) documentation.
 {% endif_version %}

-- **Upgrading Transparent Proxy**: If you need to upgrade your transparent proxy, refer to the [Upgrading Transparent Proxy]({{ docs }}/guides/upgrading-transparent-proxy/#upgrading-transparent-proxy) guide for the necessary steps and best practices.
+- **Upgrading transparent proxy**: If you need to upgrade your transparent proxy, refer to the [Upgrading Transparent Proxy]({{ docs }}/guides/upgrading-transparent-proxy/#upgrading-transparent-proxy) guide for the necessary steps and best practices.

 {% if_version gte:2.9.x %}
-- **Configuration Reference**: For detailed information on transparent proxy settings, check the [Transparent Proxy Configuration Reference]({{ docs }}{{ tproxy.paths.reference.configs.tproxy }}).
+- **Configuration reference**: For detailed information on transparent proxy settings, check the [Transparent Proxy Configuration Reference]({{ docs }}{{ tproxy.paths.reference.configs.tproxy }}).
 {% endif_version %}